idcrook/pico-first/rp2/BUILD.md

      build attributes:  MinSizeRel

-## test
+## Test the firmware build

+Connect a Pico to your computer via USB, holding down the `BOOTSEL` button as this is done.
+Release the `BOOTSEL` button.
+It should appear to your computer as a USB drive named `RPI-RP2`.

-can drag the `firmware.uf2` file onto drive created by connected Pico in `BootSel` mode.
-It will appear as something like `/dev/ttyACM0`
+Now, can drag the `firmware.uf2` file that was built above onto drive created by connected Pico in `BootSel` mode.
+Once the micropython firmware has been installed, the Pico should re-boot, this time running the micropython firmware that was just installed.

+It will appear as something like `/dev/ttyACM0` - this is the USB virtual serial port.

 ```shell
 sudo apt install minicom